 This means you can receive and send payment in foreign currency without ever having to deal with conversion rates.
 And when you do, most services offer conversions at ‘interbank’ values—zero markup, in other words.

 Traditional banks have been slow to realise that consumers, especially businesses, want unified platforms where they can both handle their money and track their spending.

-In addition to offering their own contactless payment methods, such as cards or smartphone apps, most digital banks can integrate with methods you might already be using, like Google Pay or Apple Pay.
+In addition to offering their own contactless payment methods, such as cards or smartphone apps, most digital banks can integrate with POS systems as well as Google Pay or Apple Pay.

 This makes switching painless and reduces the onboarding process for your staff.

 In the name of security, digital banks typically allow you to ‘freeze’ a credit card or account, meaning it can’t be used for any purchases until you unfreeze it.

 This is an important anti-theft measure—if you lose your card, you can use the bank’s app to freeze the card until you get it back, wherever you are.

 This means no more time wasted reversing frivolous transactions: you can block them before they even happen.

 It depends on which digital bank you store your money with.

 ‘New banks’ like Starling have fully-fledged banking licenses.